yash-masne/car-parking-system/README.md

 # Car Parking Automation System using YOLOv5 & Raspberry Pi

-Welcome to my **Car Parking Automation System** project!
-This is a **smart, real-time vehicle detection and barrier control system** built with Raspberry Pi, YOLOv5, and IoT components.
-It’s designed to automate parking entrances, detect vehicles, and manage boom barriers efficiently.
+This is a **fully deployed, real-time automated car parking system** using Raspberry Pi and YOLOv5 for vehicle detection.
+The system actively manages vehicle entry and exit, controls boom barriers, and updates an LCD display with live stats for multiple vehicle types.
+Deployed at **Mauli Water Park**, ensuring efficient and smooth vehicle management in a live environment.

 ---